-The alternative would be to start from square one, or more precisely, removing all the houses and the hotels, and start a new game.
+The alternative would be to start from square one, or more precisely, remove all the houses and the hotels, and start a new game.
 That might be fun for a game but in the real economy this would be a horrendous disaster.
 Imagine all the houses, roads, and factories gone.
 There would be nothing to buy and everyone would be poor.
-Economists figured that out long ago.
-The economist John Maynard Keynes thought that the state should borrow money from the winners and spend it so that the losers would be employed and have some money to spend so that the game could continue.
+Economists figured this out long ago.
+The famous economist John Maynard Keynes thought that the state should borrow money from the winners and spend it so that the rest would be employed and have some money to spend so that the game could continue.2

 Machines taking over?

-In the future machines will become better than humans at most jobs.
+In the future machines may become better than humans at most jobs.
 Until very recently only simple tasks have been taken over by machines.
 This already put a lot of people out of work.
 The surplus of workers could be employed in the government and the service sector.
-Computers in the future can do much more.
-Self driving cars will replace human drivers and cause fewer accidents.
-Robots can care for the elderly, and this could be an improvement as robots don’t have moods.
-Computers will be better at diagnosing diseases and operating them.
-Very few professions appear safe from the coming onslaught.
-There is one big problem blocking progress, or our descend into the abyss if you like.
-If people lose their jobs they also lose their incomes so that they don’t have the money to spend on the products and services these machines will produce.
+Machines in the future can do much more.
+Self driving cars may replace human drivers and cause fewer accidents.
+Robots can care for the elderly and this could be an improvement as robots don’t have moods.
+Computers will be better at diagnosing diseases and robots will be better at operating patients.

-That sounds great, and perhaps it will work out this way.
-A universal basic income can improve the bargaining position of workers, and might lead to the following situation:
+That sounds great.
+And perhaps it will work out this way.
+An income guarantee can improve the bargaining position of workers.
+It might lead to the following situation:

 - unattractive jobs that machines can do will be done by machines;